patperry/old-r-frame/README.md

 downstream results.
 R `data.frame` objects have partial support for keys through their `rownames`; the `dataset` object extends this support by allowing multi-component keys of any atomic type.

+**Note:** This package is currently experimental and its API is unstable.
+If certain operations do not behave as you expect or if you have suggestions for improvement, please [file an issue][issues].

 Installation